swastikanata/coliee2025-task3-irnlpui/README.md

-# UI-COLIEE 2025 – Task 3: Statute Law Retrival
+# UI-COLIEE 2025 – Task 3: Statute Law Retrieval

 We participated in **Task 3: Statute Law Retrieval** of the Competition on Legal Information Extraction/Entailment (COLIEE) and submitted 3 runs with different approach.